 In accordance with Federal regulations, financial aid recipients are required to meet SAP standards.
-SAP standards provide qualitative, quantitative and incremental (time frame) standards by which the college can determine that students receiving federal financial aid funds are maintaining the SAP standards required for their course of study.
+SAP standards provide qualitative, quantitative and incremental (time frame) standards by which the college can determine that students receiving federal financial aid funds are maintaining the satisfactory academic progress required for their course of study.
 To be eligible for financial aid, federal regulations require that a student be a "regular student enrolled in an eligible program".
 A regular student is someone who is enrolled in a course of study at Citrus College leading to an associate degree, a financial aid eligible certificate program, and/or a transfer program to a four-year college or university.
-Failure to maintain SAP standards will result in the loss of financial aid eligibility.
-The Financial Aid Department reviews SAP at the end of the fall, spring and summer semesters.
-SAP includes periods of enrollment including periods in which the student did not receive student financial aid funds.
+Failure to maintain SAP standards will result in the loss of financial eligibility.
+The financial aid office reviews SAP at the end of the fall, spring and summer semesters.
+SAP includes periods of enrollment in which the student did not receive student financial aid funds.